 2020 was a year like no other – a year of massive change forced upon as we collectively reacted to the COVID-19 pandemic.
 Much has been written about the way in which we adapted to our changing circumstances, in particular, the need to pivot our business models to quickly enable a new normal way of working.
-Our move to Office 365 epitomised this.
+Our move to Microsoft 365 epitomised this.

 COVID taught us to make the impossible possible

 Take the development of the Oxford Vaccine.
 Ten years’ of vaccine work was achieved in about 10 months with no corners cut in designing, testing and manufacturing.

 The biggest misconception is the work on the vaccine started when the pandemic began.

 My key takeaway from this story was that the research team were able to work at speed because they were shovel ready.
 They had the delivery mechanism in place and were just waiting to insert the specific virus to bring it together.

 As working from home became the new normal, businesses needed to pivot their information delivery systems – fast.
 For most, this necessitated a speedy re-platform of on-premise information systems into the cloud, and for many Microsoft 365 and Teams were the chosen solutions.